camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

   value: false
 ```

+:::note
-Don't forget to set the `serviceAccountName` of the deployment / statefulset to the created service account with the IRSA annotation.
+Don't forget to set the `serviceAccountName` of the deployment/statefulset to the created service account with the IRSA annotation.

 ### Web Modeler

-Configure the `restapi` component of the `Web Modeler` to use the feature set of IRSA.
-The configuration reference is [here](../../../../modeler/web-modeler/configuration/database.md#running-web-modeler-on-amazon-aurora-postgresql).
+Configure the `restapi` component of Web Modeler to use the feature set of IRSA.
+See the configuration reference [here](../../../../modeler/web-modeler/configuration/database.md#running-web-modeler-on-amazon-aurora-postgresql).

-The `Web Modeler` already comes fitted with the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) within the Docker image.
+Web Modeler already comes fitted with the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) within the Docker image.

 As an example, configure the following environment variables